rawson-properties/laravel-task-management-test/README.md

    - Each task has a title, description, and due date.

 2. One-to-One Relationship:
-   - Each task can have one assigned user.
+   - Each task can have one assigned user (E.g a task may have an owner, and an assignee).
-   - Each user can have only one assigned task.

 3. One-to-Many Relationship:
-   - Each user can have multiple tasks in their task list.
+   - Each user can have multiple tasks in their task list (Tasks that the user owns).
    - Each task belongs to only one user.

 4. Create an API for creating, Upating and Deleting tasks. **API authentication in NOT required, but if time permits, choose between Passport and Sanctum**.